No Limits: Rocky Mountain Adaptive Brings the Mountains to Everyone

 No matter what brings you to the Bow Valley, Rocky Mountain Adaptive makes it possible for everyone to experience the natural beauty and adventure, regardless of ability.

-Founded by Jamie McCulloch in 2009, Rocky Mountain Adaptive (RMA) is a registered charity that challenges what’s possible in the mountains.
+Founded by Jamie and Vick McCulloch and Ian Hipkins, in 2009, Rocky Mountain Adaptive (RMA) is a registered charity that challenges what’s possible in the mountains.
 It makes the outdoors accessible to all through adaptive sports programming for people living with neurodivergence, physical, and sensory challenges of all ages and skill levels.

 What started with a ski program has evolved into many sports: hiking, kayaking, and skateboarding are just a few examples, but the sky is almost literally the limit.
 Since its inception, RMA has grown from delivering 40 adaptive experiences—lessons or sessions—in its first year to over 2,500 in 2022.